Apple hits an all-time high and is seemingly in striking distance of being a $1 trillion company

 Today’s big performance is building a lot of good will for the company as anticipation grows for the next quarter and the first look at the next iPhone.
 Apple has had to contend with a lot of leaks of details of the next iPhone.
 That has seemingly tempered demand for its existing phones, which means its core growth engine is stalling.
 If Apple can deliver — and that wouldn’t be out of the realm of possibility — we may end up seeing the company somehow drive past the $1 trillion mark in the next year.

-To be sure, $1 trillion is probably ways away.
-Apple’s shares are up 30% on the year, but it’ll still require a significant climb if the company is going to cross that semi-vanity mark.
+To be sure, $1 trillion is probably a ways away.
+Apple’s shares are up 30 percent on the year, but it’ll still require a significant climb if the company is going to cross that semi-vanity mark.
 But if Apple can deliver — and that wouldn’t be out of the realm of possibility — we may end up seeing the company find itself adding that extra zero to its market cap.Featured Image: Stephen Lam/Getty Images

 0